 Common Cook Islands Trust Funding Errors

 Funding a Cook Islands trust correctly is essential to achieving effective asset protection.
 The trust provides no protection for assets that remain titled in the grantor’s name, are transferred improperly, or are moved to the trust in ways that create fraudulent transfer exposure.
-Common funding errors undermine asset protection effectiveness, create unnecessary tax complications, delay trust implementation, or leave assets vulnerable despite incurring the costs of establishing offshore structures.
+Common funding errors undermine protection, create unnecessary tax complications, delay implementation, or leave assets vulnerable despite the costs of establishing offshore structures.

 Delaying or Never Completing Funding